Can You Stand the Rain: Other versions

-"Can You Stand the Rain" was sampled by New Edition themselves for their 1996 song, "Home Again" from their album of the same name.
+"Can You Stand the Rain" was interpolated by New Edition themselves for their 1996 song, "Home Again" from their album of the same name.

 "Can You Stand the Rain" was covered by Boyz II Men for their 1997 album, Evolution.

 In 2001, freestyle singers Safire & Cynthia turned the song into a freestyle/club jam, and the song was featured on Safire's CD "Bringing Back The Groove".

 In 2002, Tom Scott covered it on his smooth jazz album, "New Found Freedom".

 In 2003, the song was also covered by Guy Sebastian, the first winner of Australian Idol, on his debut album, Just as I am.

 The song gained attention in Making the Band, when covered by contestants in the show.

 In 2008, gospel group The Murrills covered the song with alternative lyrics for their album, Family Prayer.

 "Can You Stand the Rain" was sampled by Big Sean for his single "My Last" featuring Chris Brown.

 It was featured during the "Thanksgiving" episode of the second season of the Netflix series Master of None.

 It was featured during the Lip-synching scene in the 2013 holiday film, The Best Man Holiday.

 It was featured in the season 15 of The Voice performed by contestants DeAndre Nico and Funsho from Team Adam.